Lifshitz tails for a percolation model in the continuum: Abstract

 \section{Abstract}

-In this paper we study Lifshitz tails for continuous Laplacian in a continuous site percolation situation.
-By this we mean that we delete a random set $\Gamma_\omega$ from $\er^d$ and consider the Dirichlet or Neumann Laplacian on $D=\er^d\setminus\Gamma_\omega$.
-We prove that the integrated density of states exhibits Lifshitz behavior at the bottom of the spectrum when we consider Dirichlet boundary conditions, while when we consider Neumann boundary conditions , it is bounded from below by a van Hove behavior.
-The Lifshitz tails are proven independently of the percolation probability, whereas for the van Hove case we need some assumption on the volume of the sets taken out as well as on the percolation probability.
+\no In this work we study Lifshitz tails for Laplacians in a percolation model on $\IRd$.
+At any lattice point $i$ in $\IRd$ we remove a set $S+i$ with a certain probability $p$.
+We consider the Laplacian on the remaining subset of $\IRd$ with either Dirichlet or Neumann boundary conditions.
+We prove that the integrated density of states exhibits Lifshitz behavior at the bottom of the spectrum when we consider Dirichlet boundary conditions, while when we consider Neumann boundary conditions , it exhibits a van Hove behavior.

-{ \sf 2000 Mathematics Subject Classification:15A52, 35P05, 37A30, 47F05.\\ Keywords and phrases:spectral theory, random operators, integrated density of states, Lifshitz tails, percolation, random graphs.}
+\quad { \sf 2000 Mathematics Subject Classification:15A52, 35P05, 37A30, 47F05.\\ Keywords and phrases:spectral theory, random operators, integrated density of states, Lifshitz tails, percolation, random graphs.}